GiovanniZago/demo-repo/README.md

 ## Second subheader

-This should be visible only in the branch feature-modified-README
+This should be visible only in the branch feature-modified-README.
+This is another change I made in the branch feature-modified-README.